-- Keep away from children.
-That warning isn’t on labels for fun and this is especially true for batteries.
+- Watch for batteries.
 If swallowed, the battery acid can cause fatal injuries.

 - Know what the toys are made of.
 Many toys, especially those not made in the United States, have dangerous levels of toxic chemicals.
 Stay away from: toys made of soft PVC plastic; soft vinyl lunch boxes/bibs; and children’s costume jewelry.